Premium Food and Wine Credentials Grant Program

-- Example projects: Achieving non-GM or organic standard third-party certification on products to distinguish optimum qualities from other similar competitors.
+- Example projects: Achieving industry standard third-party certification on products to distinguish optimum qualities from other similar competitors.

 Applications that meet both strategic themes will be highly regarded.
 In addition, applicants should demonstrate those stakeholders that support the project and provide statements of support from them.